mongodb-js/charts-embed-sdk/examples/authenticated/realm/readme.md

    1. Click on Edit for the Email/Password Provider
    2. Enable the Provider
    3. Set User Confirmation to automatically confirm users
-   1. Set Password Reset to 'Run a password reset function', and leave it as the default.
+   1. Set Password Reset to send a reset email
+      1. Set the reset URL to `http://localhost`
+      2. You can also do this for confirming users if you prefer
    2. Save these settings.
    3. Deploy these changes